jhulfikarali/engineering/api_engineering/README.md

 # API Engineering

-## Background

-I am passionate to teach IT skills and doing it for few years now.
-By the end of 2021, I felt we needed a better plan based on  years of teaching.
-So, started working with group of friends on a Community Initiative to upskill IT professionals in NJ.
+Rationale for this documentation is [2021 Community Initiative](../2021_community_initiative/README.md).
 I felt this documentation is due as we focus on one of the key subject "API Engineering".

 ## Topics